Ms. Danelie Downs

 KIDZ PLUS ONE

 With over 10 plus years of leadership, and project management skills, she has led many teams into achieving their goals.
 When she is not traveling domestically or internationally, she is working strategically as an advocate with our service Kidz Plus One.
-This service is designed to motivate the single-parents and their child by aiding them in strategically helping them overcome the anxiety of balancing school schedules, anxiety, financial woes, social isolation, decision making and problem-solving, and guilt.
+This service is designed to motivate the single-parents and their child by aiding them in strategically to overcome the anxiety of balancing school schedules, financial woes, social isolation, decision making and problem-solving, and guilt.
 Her passion for the solo parent society who are at times overwhelmed with the day-to-day chores, and the feelings of exhaustion and loneliness, stems from her having grown up in a single-parent solo.

 Research shows that traditionally, women were the caretakers.
 However, this has changed vastly in the 21st century, and the myth of nature and nurture belonging only to women has shifted.
 Both men and women today, are taking care of children, parents, or elderly neighbors who don’t have anyone else to watch over them.
 These men and women are the back-bones of the solo parenting society that holds together extended, multigenerational families.
 And, unfortunately, all too often their partners are not willing to contribute or may not have the ability to contribute emotionally, financially, or spiritually to the unification of the family.